-The Mobile Homes Act 2013 (MHA 2013) introduced new requirements for residential caravan sites, which are referred to as Relevant Protected Sites in the legislation.
-The legislation also amended the Caravan Sites and Control of Development Act 1960 and the Mobile Homes Act 1983.
+The Mobile Homes Act 2013 ("MHA 2013") introduced new requirements for residential caravan sites, which are referred to as Relevant Protected Sites in the legislation.
+The legislation also amended the Caravan Sites and Control of Development Act 1960 ("the 1960 Act") and the Mobile Homes Act 1983.
 Reference to the Mobile Homes Act 2013 within this Policy therefore recognises the extant requirements of the 1960 and 1983 Acts.

-The Mobile Homes Act 2013 also contained the requirement for sites to be managed by a 'Fit and Proper Person'.
-This was subsequently enacted through the Mobile Homes Regulations 2020.
+The MHA 2013 also contained the requirement for sites to be managed by a 'Fit and Proper Person'.
+This was subsequently enacted through the Mobile Homes (Requirement for Manager of Site to be Fit and Proper Person) (England) Regulations 2020 ("the 2020 Regulations").

 The changes included the ability to be able to charge for a range of licensing functions on a cost recovery basis following the development and publication of a Fees and Charges Policy.
-Cheshire East has taken this approach for several years, and includes the following as chargeable functions;
+Cheshire East has taken this approach for several years, and includes the following as chargeable functions:

 - Licence applications;

 - Annual licence fees;

 - Licence amendments, when requested by the site owner;

-- Transfer of a licence;
+- Transfer of a licence:

 - Deposit of site rules; and,

 - Determination of a Fit and Proper Person

 In order to be able to implement any fees and charges, Cheshire East Council must publish a fees and charges policy setting out all the relevant charges and how they have been calculated.
 This policy document is designed to fulfil the requirements of the legislation and enable Cheshire East Council to levy a charge for undertaking the licensing of residential caravan sites.
 In accordance with guidance, the Policy will be reviewed annually to ensure all the fees and charges are updated to cover costs of administering the licensing regime to the relevant sites.
-The Policy will be published and available on request from members of the public.
+The Policy will be published and available on request.

-The fees will not apply to sites which are classed as non-residential such as those used for recreational or holiday use or those which do not require a site licence.
+The fees will not apply to sites which are classed as non-residential, such as those used for recreational or holiday use or those which do not require a site licence.